 2. Drink This Smoothie Often

 Regardless of what you put on your skin, if you have a poor diet, your skin will show it.
 This same principle applies to bone health: what you put in to your body is directly “mirrored” in the state of your bones, hair, skin, and so forth.
-That’s why the Save Our Bones Program is rooted in delicious, nourishing foods that rejuvenate your bones, skin, and every body system.
+That’s why the Osteoporosis Reversal Program is rooted in delicious, nourishing foods that rejuvenate your bones, skin, and every body system.

 Here’s a good example of an excellent drink that nourishes your skin from the inside.
 This delicious green smoothie has several Foundation Foods that provide the nutrients your bones and skin need to radiate youthful health and vitality.

 - 4 sprigs of parsley*